Avada Child Theme

 Methods Of Modifying A Child Theme

-There are a couple of methods you can use to modify a child theme, but we'll only be explaining 3 methods of modification.
+There are a several methods you can use to modify a child theme, and we'll be explaining 3 methods below.
 These methods are copying files from a parent theme, pluggable functions, and actions and filters.
 To learn more about each one, please continue reading below.

 Method 1: Copying Files From Parent Theme

-Copying files from the parent theme to child theme is a common method to make code customizations.
-This is the easiest method available but there are limitations to it.
-Due to the limitations, we recommend only modifying the files inside the templates folder from the parent theme into the child theme.
+Copying files from the parent theme to a child theme is a common method to make code customizations.
+This is the easiest method available, but there are limitations to it.
+Due to the limitations, we recommend only copying the files inside the templates folder from the parent theme into the child theme.

 Method 2: Pluggable Functions

 Pluggable functions are PHP functions that can be changed inside a child theme or a even a plugin.
-If a function is wrapped inside a function_exists call within the parent theme, you can create the same function in the child theme which will overwrite the original function from the parent theme.
-You can copy the function in functions.php of the child theme and modify the output of page title bar contents within the child theme.
+If a function is wrapped inside a function_exists call within the parent theme, you can create the same function in the child theme which will override the original function from the parent theme, because child theme functions are loaded first.

 Method 3: Actions and Filters